mrnathanvu/heroes-social-club/README.md

 # Heroes Social Media App

-An emulated demo of the home screen with posts and stories
+An emulated demo of a home screen with users’ stories and posts

 ## Preview